kunals18/Auction_Ethereum/README.md

-# Auction application based on Ethereum Smart Contract
+# Auction Application based on Ethereum Smart Contract

 An auction application dapp where you can create auction for items and other people can bid for it.